Your Wi-Fi Problem Might Be a Network Design Problem

 Operating Takeaway

-Wireless reliability improves when Wi-Fi is treated as part of the network architecture, not a standalone access point problem.
+Wireless reliability only truly improves when Wi-Fi is treated as an integrated part of the overall network architecture, rather than a standalone access point problem.

 Written for